 A brief silence.

-Sustaining God, guide your church on the way.
-We especially pray for the worldwide Anglican Communion, and in our cycle of prayer, for The Anglican Church of South America.
-In our Diocese of Niagara, we pray for In the Niagara Diocese: St. Columba, St. Catharines, The Reverend William Alakas, Rector; and the people of that parish.
-We pray for Susan and Colin our bishops; David, Sarah, and Patrick our priests, for our other parish leaders and all the people.
-Give us patience in our journey and protect us from division and doubt.
-May we look to the cross and live.
+O God of the church, you give the church a treasure in Jesus Christ.
+With the worldwide Anglican Communion and in our cycle of prayer we pray for The Anglican Church of Tanzania.
+In our Diocese of Niagara, we pray for St. Paul’s, Caledonia; The Reverend Janice Brooks, Rector; The Reverend Deacon Nancy McBride, Deacon; and the people of that parish.
+We pray for Susan and Colin our bishops; David, Sarah, and Patrick our priests, and for our other parish leaders and all the people.
 God of grace,

 receive our prayer.